 Book breakers help publishers determine whether a proposed book has the potential to become a best-seller and whether investing resources to print and promote it would be worthwhile.

-Book breakers are typically experienced professionals with a background in publishing or editing.
-They are paid a flat fee for their services, which generally include a written report and an in–person meeting with the publisher to discuss the findings.
+Book breakers are typically experienced professionals in publishing or editing.
+Their services usually involve providing a written report and meeting with publishers to discuss their findings in person.